sirisha-kedarsetty/Website-Traffic-Analysis/README.md

 ### Data Cleaning steps

-In th intial data prepation phase, I performed the following tasks:
+In the intial data prepation phase, I performed the following tasks:
      1. Data Loading and inspection
      2. Handling the missing values
      3. Data cleansing and formating